 When the photons of light enter a solar cell, they get absorbed and excite electrons in the silicon layers causing them to move and ultimately flow continuously through a circuit of wiring that feeds in the solar panel system.
 Harnessing this electron flow is what gives you electrical power.

-The inverter is a device that will convert the direct current produced by the solar panels to the alternating current that is used by the home appliances.
+The inverter is a device that will convert the direct current produced by the solar panels to the alternating current used by home appliances.

 How do solar panels produce electricity at home?

-All home solar panels systems start with a collection of solar panels modules that a connected together.
+All home solar panel systems start with a collection of connected solar panel modules.

-The solar panel modules can be installed on the roof or on the ground.
+The solar panel modules can be installed on the roof or the ground.

 The series strings are joined near the array st a combiner box or other device, and the wiring from the box brings the power to the rest of the system components at the ground level.